WPDevelopers/notificationx/docs/extensions/customnotification.md

   (`custom_notification_import_limit`, default `100`) in
   [`includes/Admin/Settings.php`](../../includes/Admin/Settings.php), surfaced to the builder as `cus_imp_limit` (`GlobalFields.php`, `Settings.php`).
 This suggests a
-  CSV/bulk-import feature for custom entries; the import code path itself was not located in this pass — `_TODO: verify_`.
+  CSV/bulk-import feature for custom entries; only the setting definition exists — no server-side import handler was found in either the free plugin or `notificationx-pro` (the limit is surfaced to the React admin app as `cus_imp_limit` and applied there).
 - No dedicated GlobalFields section keyed to `custom_notification*` beyond the `source`-rule inclusions above; this integration does not add its own builder tab, it reuses the standard Content tab's `custom_contents` field.